Overview

 Program Guides from prior Academic Years

 Students in the MPH in PH Communication and Marketing program should refer to the guide from the year in which they matriculated into the program.
-For the current program guide, click the red "PROGRAM GUIDE" button on the right-hand side of the page.
+For the current program guide, click the "PROGRAM GUIDE" button on the right-hand side of the page.

 GW MPH graduates of Public Health Communication and Marketing (PHCM) are in high demand as the need for health communication experts is quickly growing at the local, national, and global levels.
 Strong evidence exists that deem a master’s degree an essential requirement for a career in the field of health communication.